Yizack/mappedlove/docs/mapping/stories.md

 ---

-That's it!
-You've successfully learned how to add, edit, and delete stories associated with your map markers. 📸
+That is it!
+You have successfully learned how to add, edit, and delete stories associated with your map markers. 📸